kmerckae/panda_safe_hrc_tutorial/source/panda_arm/FCI_project.rst

    sudo apt install ros-melodic-libfranka ros-melodic-franka-ros

 Before building from source, please uninstall existing installations of ``libfranka`` and ``franka_ros`` to avoid conflicts:
-:raw-html:`<font color="red">  In the bash code-block you only say how to uninstall existing installations of libfranka, not of franka_ros?  </font>`
-:raw-html:`<font color="green"> I just followed this tutorial : https://frankaemika.github.io/docs/installation_linux.html#building-from-source </font>`

 .. code-block:: bash